 When driving with tire chains, drive at speeds below 19 mph (30 km/h).
-When a temporary spare tire is on a front wheel, replace the temporary spare tire with the rear tire on the same side of the vehicle, and then fit chains on the front tires.

-Always use the utmost care when driving with tire chains - overconfidence because you are driving with tire chains could easily lead to a serious accident.
+When a temporary spare tire is on a front wheel, replace the temporary spare tire with the rear tire on the same side of the vehicle. and then fit chains on the front tires with tire chains - overconfidence because vou are driving with tire chains could easily lead to a serious accident.